Natural Capital Committee: Second term reports to government

 The committee's final 'end of term' report was published in November 2020.

 Members

 The Committee was chaired by Professor Dieter Helm and supported by a small, full-time secretariat.
 Between 2012-2015 the Committee members were all from academia and business with expertise and experience in ecology and environmental science, economics and business.
 These were: Giles Atkinson, Ian Bateman, Rosie Hails, Kerry ten Kate, Georgina Mace, Colin Mayer, Robin Smale.

 In February 2016 the UK Government appointed new members of the NCC.
-These were:
+The members now were: